Curvature estimates for hypersurfaces of constant curvature in hyperbolic space: Introduction

 with the asymptotic boundary where $\kappa[\Sigma]=(\kappa_1,\ldots,\kappa_n)$ denotes the vector of induced hyperbolic principal curvatures of $\Sigma$.
 Following \cite{JDG}, we may refer to it as the asymptotic Plateau problem in hyperbolic space and it will be investigated under a few standard assumptions on $f(\kappa)$; see section 2.

-When $K=K_{n}^{+}$, the problem (\ref{req1})-(\ref{req2}) has been completely solved by Bo Guan, Joel Spruck, Marek Szapiel and Ling Xiao in a series of papers \cites{JGA,SGAR,JDG}; they not only proved an existence result that is essentially optimal, but also established some uniqueness results under common geometrical assumptions about $\Gamma$, or when $f(\kappa)$ satisfies a certain property in a subset of $K$.
+When $K=K_{n}^{+}$ is the positive cone, the problem (\ref{req1})-(\ref{req2}) has been completely solved by Bo Guan, Joel Spruck, Marek Szapiel and Ling Xiao in a series of papers \cite{JGA,SGAR,JDG}; they not only proved an existence result that is essentially optimal, but also established some uniqueness results under common geometrical assumptions about $\Gamma$, or when $f(\kappa)$ satisfies a certain property in a subset of $K$.

 It is then natural to wonder whether the existence result holds in a general cone $K$.
 In \cite{JEMS}, Guan and Spruck have almost solved the problem in its full generality; they showed that if $\Gamma$ is mean-convex \footnote{$\Gamma$ is mean-convex if its Euclidean mean curvature is non-negative.} and $f(\kappa)$ satisfies (\ref{f cond 1})-(\ref{f cond extra}) in $K$, then for every $\sigma \in (\sigma_0,1)$ there exists a solution to (\ref{req1})-(\ref{req2}).
 Here $\sigma_0>0$ is strictly positive, whose value can be found by numerical computation to lie between 0.3703 and 0.3704.